maina401/splaragon/README.md

 - Beautiful form components with Eloquent Model binding, validation, datetime picker, searchable and taggable selects, and async uploads
 - A DataTables-like table component that supports auto-fill, searching, filtering, sorting, toggling, and pagination
 - A dashboard with basic statistics
+- Authentication, User registration, Password reset, Email verification, 2FA, and more
 - User profile and settings pages
 - CRUD examples for managing users and roles
 - many more features check them out